Acacia havilandiorum: Description

 The bushy shrub or small typically grows to a height of 1.5 to 4 m and has glabrous and terete branchlets.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The grey to green, inclined to ascending and straight or slightly incurved, rigid phyllodes are 3 to 9 cm in length and 0.8 to 1.5 mm wide and are quite brittle and tend to break easily.
 It blooms between July and October producing simple inflorescences which occur in group of one to three in the axils and have spherical flower-heads with a diameter of 3 to 7.5 mm and contain 20 to 30 bright yellow coloured flowers.
-Following flowering it produces glabrous and firmly papery seed pods with are straight to curved and raised over each seed and slightly constricted between them and have a length of 3 to 9 cm and a width of 2 to 3 mm.
+Following flowering it produces glabrous and firmly papery seed pods which are straight to curved and raised over each seed and slightly constricted between them and have a length of 3 to 9 cm and a width of 2 to 3 mm.